o-ran-sc/sim-a1-interface/docs/simulator-api.rst

 This document describes the API used to manage policy types and manipulate the simulator.

 The simulator supports different versions of the A1 interface.
-Some functions are common for all version, and some are specific for a certain version.
+Some functions are common for all versions, and some are specific for a certain version.

 Common Functions